matatk/agrip/audioquake/manuals/user-manual-part02.md

 ##### Wall Hit and Touch Warnings

 If you bump in to a wall, you’ll hear an “oomph” sound to indicate this has happened.
-Depending on how you’ve set up AudioQuake, you may also hear a continuous “wall-touch” sound played as long as you are still touching the wall.
+Depending on how you’ve set up *AudioQuake*, you may also hear a continuous “wall-touch” sound played as long as you are still touching the wall.

 To toggle the sound that indicates you’re still right next to a wall, use the T key.